DOROT's goal is to alleviate social isolation and provide concrete services to older adults.

 Reading Partners is a national nonprofit dedicated to transforming struggling young readers into confident readers excited about learning.

 CKP of West Harlem works to end hunger by organizing food, information and support for community survival, empowerment, and dignity.

 The Metropolitan Council on Housing is New York City's oldest and most well established tenants union.

-Family & Youth Program Manager
+Family and Youth Senior Program Manager, NYC

 Hannah Grossman is an educator and curriculum designer who believes that experiential, values-based teaching has the power to change the world.
 Previously, Hannah spent four years at Congregation Beth Elohim in Brooklyn where she was the Assistant Director of the K-12 religious school.

 Micali is a former Serve the Moment service corps member, and works as a Religious School teacher in synagogues both within and outside of the city, thanks to virtual learning.

 Rachel has worked in education and non-profits for her entire career.
 A born-and-bred New Yorker, she is passionate about increasing access to quality education for young people.